jackleekopij/Signal_processing/README.md

 ## Bayesian optimisation:
 Bayesian optimisation was pivotal in the implementation of AlphaGo achieving its success ([paper on Bayesian optimisation in AlphaGo](https://arxiv.org/pdf/1812.06855.pdf)).

+## linear regression - interaction effect
+Allows for non-linear trends to be fit.
+I.e. impact of watering lawn via both sprinklers and rain.
+Don't do one and the lawn dies, do one the lawn lives and do both the lawn dies.

 ## Hidden Markov Models:

 ## Kalman filters